 Those students wanting to complete the generalist study plan on a part-time basis will take 60 credit hours over the course of 3 years, rather than two.
-The number of part time seats are limited.
-Those not admitted under the three-year part-time generalist study plan may still be offered seats in the full-time two-year generalist study plan.
+This plan is optimal for students who are working and/or have additional commitments outside of their graduate studies.
+Students will take 2-3 courses a semester and begin their practicum education in their second year.
 Because of course sequencing and the limited number of available seats, students who are admitted under a part-time study plan are expected to complete the MSW program on a part-time basis.